 These crops do not transplant well, and will typically do better if direct seeded into the garden (Plant Outdoors):

 We put a handy guideline of WHEN AND WHERE TO PLANT YOUR SEEDS at the end of this post.

-- Rather than deal with the hassle and mess of distributing the mix into seed trays, we use Jiffy Peat Pellets, which come with both seed starting trays and COMPRESSED PEAT PELLETS.
+You need a good seed starting mix to start your seeds indoors.
+Rather than deal with the hassle and mess of distributing the mix into seed trays, we use Jiffy Peat Pellets mini greenhouses, which come with both seed starting trays and compressed Jiffy Peat Pellets.
 You simply add water to the pellet, and it expands into a small pot for germinating seeds.
 When we first started using these, we were worried that the fabric around the pellet would hinder root growth.
 But, after years of experimenting there seem to be no ill effects—the roots grow right through the fabric without a problem.
 Not only do peat pellets make germinating seeds a breeze, they also make it easier when it comes time to pot your seedlings up.